symfony/symfony-docs/mailer.rst

     $email->getHeaders()->addTextHeader('X-SMime-Encrypt', 'true');

-Configure the certificates of the recipients either explicitly or through a repository service:
+Enable it and define where the certificates of the recipients come from:

 .. configuration-block::